masalinas/uniovi-maiind-node-red-docker/README.md

 ## Steps
 Follow the next steps to build an run your custom node-red container.

-### STEP01: start a sample node-red to get the settings.js file and create a admin password
+### STEP01: start a sample node-red to get the settings.js file and create an admin password
  ```
 $ docker run -d --rm --name node-red nodered/node-red
  ```